-As a smaller Austin firm that’s part of a larger entity, WorthPointe offers the best of both worlds – boutique-sized but with larger reach – for those with at least $500,000.
+As a smaller Austin financial advisor firm that’s part of a larger entity, WorthPointe offers the best of both worlds – boutique-sized but with larger reach – for those with at least $500,000.
 The company’s small staff has decades of experience as wealth managers.
 The company has offices in Texas (Austin and Fort Worth) and California (San Diego and Orange County).

 Who Should Use WorthPointe?

 If you have at least $500,000 and are based in Texas or Southern California, you’re the right demographic for WorthPointe.
 The company operates with modern portfolio theory in mind.
 That means if you believe in the award-winning economic model that advocates diversification across asset classes, you’re aligned with how WorthPointe would invest your assets.

 Potential clients should also want to work with a smaller firm.
 WorthPointe has a smaller staff than many competitors in Austin, yet has the sixth-most assets under management.
 A smaller staff size might mean that you get to know everyone, rather than just your advisor.
 However, if you’d prefer the team approach with experts on multiple aspects of financial planning, you might be better served somewhere larger, such as Per Stirling.